coderaman07/100-Days-of-Code/Readme.md

 Today I developed a Basic Calculator with Class Concept which was to deliver to Alok Sir as some Python Project for Jrs.
 It was good to Develop a full fleged Application in just 1 Day.

+## Day 84

+Today I Developed a Basic Youtube Video Downloader with a CLI Interface I tried to Develop this with no GUI and want to not to go forward with this sadly.

 ## Contributing